Stairs. Entry group. Materials. Doors. Locks. Design

 • no static electricity.

-Hollofiber is not subject to rotting, mold, pathogenic bacteria and microorganisms, does not accumulate odors, therefore it is an indispensable material in bedrooms and children's rooms.
+Holofiber is not susceptible to rotting, mold, pathogenic bacteria and microorganisms, does not accumulate odors, and therefore is an indispensable material in bedrooms and children's rooms.

-Under the brand name "holofiber" many different products are produced.
-The most common areas of use for this insulation are:
+Many different products are produced under the “holofiber” brand.
+The most common areas of use of this insulation are:

-• tailoring of outerwear - jackets, coats, overalls, raincoats;
+• sewing outerwear - jackets, coats, overalls, raincoats;

 • production of pillows, blankets and mattresses;